Wandalen/wTools/module/core/genfile_core/docs/feature/003_parameter_definition.md

 ### Design

-A `ParameterDescriptor` stores metadata for a single template parameter: its name, whether it is mandatory, an optional default value, and an optional description.
-Parameters are constructed via the `former` builder pattern.
+A parameter descriptor stores metadata for a single template parameter: its name, whether it is mandatory, an optional default value, and an optional description.
+Parameters are constructed via the former builder pattern.
 The mandatory flag drives validation in the collection layer — parameters without values at generation time cause an error when mandatory.

 ### Cross-References